-You and your health care professionals should discuss how they will monitor your pregnancy to ensure your baby is well and your options for timing and mode of delivery.
-They should give you information about what tests to expect and how to prepare for the birth of your baby, and should encourage you to have a support person with you at appointments.
+You and your health care professionals should discuss how they will monitor your pregnancy to ensure your baby is well.
+They should talk with you about your options for timing and mode of delivery.
+They should give you information about what tests to expect and how to prepare for the birth of your baby, and encourage you to have a support person with you at appointments.

 Discuss and plan fetal monitoring, timing, and modes of delivery with people with diabetes in pregnancy and their families.
-Provide information on the benefits and harms of all available options.
-Clearly explain and provide written information on follow-up care and any available resources.
+Provide information on the benefits and harms